 Treatment of peroneus brevis tendon rupture

-This will reduce pain and inflammation and help limit swelling which may delay the healing process.
-Ice should not be applied directly to the skin but in a wet tea towel or use a commercially available hot and cold pack.
+This will reduce pain and inflammation and help limit swelling, which may delay the healing process.
+Ice should not be applied directly to the skin but in a wet tea towel, or use a commercially available hot and cold pack.

-Rest is important for at least 48 hours while the acute stage of the injury passes.
-Continuing to limp about on the foot will only delay recovery.
+Rest for at least 48 hours after injury, or until the acute phase has passed.
+Continuing to limp about on your foot will only delay recovery.

-See a sports injury professional who can make an accurate diagnosis and rule out an avulsion fracture.
+See a sports injury professional who can make an accurate diagnosis and hopefully rule out an avulsion fracture.
 An avulsion fracture is where the tendon has come away from the bone and possibly pulled a piece of the bone with it.

-A doctor may prescribe anti-inflammatory medication such as ibuprofen which may help reduce pain and inflammation in the early stages.
+A doctor may prescribe anti-inflammatory medication such as ibuprofen, which may help reduce pain and inflammation in the early stages.
 Do not take ibuprofen if you have asthma and always check with a doctor before taking any medication.